 Disputes during the probate process can often lead to litigation.
 Common disputes include challenges to a will’s validity, disputes over the distribution of assets to beneficiaries, concerns of undue influence during the will’s creation, and more.
 A probate estate litigation attorney can help clients navigate disputes and important legal processes.

-Probate estate litigation can be a complex process with different circumstances and varying potential outcomes, making it difficult to navigate the process alone and providing several possibilities for a dispute to arise.
-A probate estate litigation attorney offers legal expertise to help while protecting your rights.
-We’ll ensure that the process operates under the necessary legal requirements and facilitate a fair distribution of assets.
+Probate estate litigation can be a complex process with different circumstances and varying potential outcomes, making it difficult to navigate alone and providing several possibilities for a dispute to arise.
+A probate estate litigation attorney offers legal guidance and protects your rights.
+Here are the most common probate estate issues that may lead to probate estate litigation and the need for an attorney.

 A will must be executed by a testator with testamentary capacity—meaning someone with appropriate cognitive awareness of the consequences of their decisions.
 Otherwise, they risk jeopardizing the intentions of the deceased.
 RMO Lawyers can support clients in establishing claims of diminished testamentary capacity by gathering medical records, witness statements, and expert opinions.